alilleybrinker/alilleybrinker/README.md

 happy to work with you!
 My preferred platform to get started is Twitter; feel free to DM me ([@alilleybrinker][twitter]) if you're interested!

-Other things about me:

-* I'm passionate about inclusion and diversity, and always trying to learn how to be a better ally and supporter of those around me.
-* I got my start programming with HTML, CSS, and JavaScript by writing themes for iPBfree internet forums.

 My pronouns are he/him.

 [mitre]: https://mitre.org